artnetworldwide/automation-jira-ticket-checker/README.md

 > A GitHub App built with [Probot](https://github.com/probot/probot) that enforces the linkage of a Jira ticket to a pull request before it can be merged

 ## Installation

+`jira-ticket-checker` can be installed by visiting https://github.com/apps/jira-ticket-checker

 After installing the app, create a `.github/config.yml` file in the default branch of either:

-1. The repository you want the configuration to be applied in or
+1. The repository you want the configuration to be applied in (where `jira-ticket-checker` is installed) or
-2. A repository with the name `.github` to apply the configuration to all repositories
+2. A repository with the name `.github` to apply the configuration to all repositories that have `jira-ticket-checker` installed

 Repositories can belong to either a user account or organization.